How to integrate Memberspot MCP with LangChain

 Introduction

 This guide walks you through connecting Memberspot to LangChain using the Composio tool router.
-By the end, you'll have a working Memberspot agent that can list all users enrolled in a course, find a user by their email address, revoke access to a specific offer for a user, generate a one-hour login token for a user through natural language commands.
+By the end, you'll have a working Memberspot agent that can list all users enrolled in a course, find a user by their email address, revoke access to a specific offer for a user through natural language commands.

 This guide will help you understand how to give your LangChain agent real control over a Memberspot account through Composio's Memberspot MCP server.